 For me, it was hard to incorporate exercise into my daily life so all I did was walk.
 Every day after dinner, we walk around our neighborhood for about 15 minutes.
 Breathing in the fresh air and getting my body warmer not only relieves my back pain but also my mental stress.

 Relief #10: Take a warm bath with Epsom salt

 A warm bath helps calm the soul, especially if you are having lots of stress during pregnancy.
 Adding Epsom salt to your bath is like adding icing to the cake.

 Epsom salt contains magnesium sulfate that can revitalize sore and achy muscles.
 It is often recommended to treat pregnancy back pain and leg cramps.
 Magnesium is also believed to be a natural stress reducer.

-I love Dr. Teal’s pink Himalayan mineral soak because it contains extra minerals to soothe my achy muscles and soften my skin.
+I love Dr. Teal’s oat milk & argon oil soak because it contains extra minerals to soothe my achy muscles and soften my skin.
 I also like their soothe & sleep lavender scent and relax & relief eucalyptus scent but I find them a bit strong to the nose during my pregnancy days.

 - Come onto your hands and knees on a yoga mat.

 - On the exhale, round your spine up towards the ceiling, and imagine you’re pulling your belly button up towards your spine.